Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 - **Large Multimodal Agents: A Survey;** Junlin Xie et al
 - **A Survey on Data Selection for Language Models;** Alon Albalak et al
 - **What Are Tools Anyway?
 A Survey from the Language Model Perspective;** Zora Zhiruo Wang et al
+- **Best Practices and Lessons Learned on Synthetic Data for Language Models;** Ruibo Liu et al

 ## Position Paper